-ADVISORY VOTE ON EXECUTIVE COMPENSATION (Proposal 3 on Proxy Card)
+ADVISORY VOTE ON EXECUTIVE COMPENSATION

 The Company values the opinions of our stockholders, and in accordance with the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 ("Dodd-Frank Act"), the stockholders have the opportunity to provide an advisory vote on the executive compensation of the Company's Named Executive Officers.
 The Board recommends that the stockholders approve, on an advisory basis, the Company's compensation of its Named Executive Officers included in the Summary Compensation Table on page 37.